Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 03 - Basic Concepts of Azure Cloud/README.md

 It reduces the time and cost of maintaining on-premises hardware and provides a unified cloud computing environment where AI, data, services, and applications can work together.

 ## What is an Azure Account?

-An **Azure Account** is the sign-in identity (Microsoft Entra ID account).
-It is how a person authenticates into Azure.
+An Azure Account is the sign-in identity, typically a Microsoft Entra ID account.

-It does not contain resources by itself — it is simply the identity used to access and manage resources across subscriptions.
+It is the identity used to access and manage Azure resources.

 ## What is a Tenant?